redis/redis-doc/commands/acl-setuser.md

 * `-@<category>`: Like `+@<category>` but removes all the commands in the category instead of adding them.
 * `nocommands`: alias for `-@all`.
 Removes all the commands, the user will no longer be able to execute anything.
 * `nopass`: the user is set as a "no password" user.
 It means that it will be possible to authenticate as such user with any password.
 By default, the `default` special user is set as "nopass".
 The `nopass` rule will also reset all the configured passwords for the user.
 * `>password`: Add the specified clear text password as an hashed password in the list of the users passwords.
 Every user can have many active passwords, so that password rotation will be simpler.
-The specified password is not stored in cleartext inside the server.
+The specified password is not stored as clear text inside the server.
 Example: `>mypassword`.
 * `#<hashedpassword>`: Add the specified hashed password to the list of user passwords.
 A Redis hashed password is hashed with SHA256 and translated into a hexadecimal string.
 Example: `#c3ab8ff13720e8ad9047dd39466b3c8974e592c2fa383d4a3960714caef0c4f2`.
 * `<password`: Like `>password` but removes the password instead of adding it.
 * `!<hashedpassword>`: Like `#<hashedpassword>` but removes the password instead of adding it.